MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-fpi-sample.md

 ### Hardware station extension design

 The purpose of the extension that is a fiscal connector is to communicate with the fiscal printer.

-The Hardware station extension is **HardwareStation.Extension.PosnetThermalFVFiscalPrinterSample**.
 This extension calls the functions of the POSNET driver to submit commands that the Commerce runtime extension generates to the fiscal printer.
 It also handles device errors.

 #### Request handler